daniaokuye/winnerineast.github.io/README.md

 - [mediapipe](https://github.com/winnerineast/mediapipe):MediaPipe is a framework for building multimodal (eg. video, audio, any time series data) applied ML pipelines.
 With MediaPipe, a perception pipeline can be built as a graph of modular components, including, for instance, inference models (e.g., TensorFlow, TFLite) and media processing functions.
 - [nccl](https://github.com/winnerineast/nccl): Optimized primitives for collective multi-GPU communications.
 - [tensor2tensor](https://github.com/winnerineast/tensor2tensor):T2T is a modular and extensible library and binaries for supervised learning with TensorFlow and with support for sequence tasks.
 It is actively used and maintained by researchers and engineers within the Google Brain team.
+- [TensorRT](https://github.com/winnerineast/TensorRT):This repository contains the Open Source Software (OSS) components of NVIDIA TensorRT.
+Included are the sources for TensorRT plugins and parsers (Caffe and ONNX), as well as sample applications demonstrating usage and capabilities of the TensorRT platform.

 ## <a name="DeepLearningGeneralAlgorithmCodes">Deep Learning Gernal Algorithm Codes</a>
 - [CapsNet with keras](https://github.com/winnerineast/CapsNet-Keras)：A Keras implementation of CapsNet in the paper: Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017.
 - [Google Research](https://github.com/winnerineast/google-research):This repository contains code released by Google AI Research.
+- [keras applications](https://github.com/winnerineast/keras-applications):Keras Applications is the applications module of the Keras deep learning library.
+It provides model definitions and pre-trained weights for a number of popular archictures, such as VGG16, ResNet50, Xception, MobileNet, and more.
 - [morph net](https://github.com/winnerineast/morph-net):MorphNet is a method for learning deep network structure during training.
 The key principle is continuous relaxation of the network-structure learning problem.
 Specifically, activation sparsity is induced by adding regularizers that target the consumption of specific resources such as FLOPs or model size.
 When the regularizer loss is added to the training loss and their sum is minimized via stochastic gradient descent or a similar optimizer, the learning problem becomes a constrained optimization of the structure of the network, under the constraint represented by the regularizer.
 The method was first introduced in our CVPR 2018, paper "MorphNet: Fast & Simple Resource-Constrained Learning of Deep Network Structure".
 A overview of the approach as well as new device-specific latency regularizers were prestend in GTC 2019.
 - [pysot](https://github.com/winnerineast/pysot):PySOT is a software system designed by SenseTime Video Intelligence Research team.
 It implements state-of-the-art single object tracking algorithms, including SiamRPN and SiamMask.
 It is written in Python and powered by the PyTorch deep learning framework.
 This project also contains a Python port of toolkit for evaluating trackers.
 - [pythia](https://github.com/winnerineast/pythia):Pythia is a modular framework for vision and language multimodal research.
 Built on top of PyTorch.